-At Danshell we believe that everyone in our teams have a valuable contribution to make to the health and wellbeing of the people we support.
-Whether that is a registered nurse, a healthcare assistant, a support worker or a student nurse.
+At Danshell we believe that everyone in our teams has a valuable contribution to make to the health and wellbeing of the people we support.
+Whether that is a registered nurse, a support worker, or a student nurse.

 At Danshell we provide relevant clinical expertise to facilitate effective treatment with positive outcomes across all of our services.
 To do so we employ a range of professionals from health, social care and education – these include:

 - Psychologists including clinical, counselling and forensic psychologists

 - Psychology assistants